tushar012/Mylife/README.md

 # Mylife
-I am astudent persuing BE in Electronics and Communication.
+I am a student persuing BE in Electronics and Communication currently  in prefinal year.
-I have some knowledge in c and python programming.
+I have some knowledge in c, c++, MySQL and python programming.
 I am keenly interested in working in a project with mentors and help in promoting FOSS.